0nix/ggj21/twine/scriptstuff.md

 Leitzka chuckles as she pulls a chair from the kitchen to sit at a ninety-degree angle from Hassel.
 "Oh you, don't say that," she says in a playful tone "at this point saying any party member is less than an Adonis might be a crime and... you never know who's listening."

-"I don't know what is with the Ministry," He says, returning the couch to finish his plate.
-"I ask for something that I have a right to ask for.
+"I don't know what is with the Ministry," He says, returning to the couch to finish his plate.
+"I am asking for something that I have a right to ask for.
 I have never done or said anything against doctrine.
-I attend every meeting of my local chapter, I am a volunteer tutor for the school...
-I may not be a chipper beaver inside the Party, but I haven't done anything wrong either!
-Security's just run by a nut job.
-As it always has." <- Subversive attitude against the State apparatus detected.
+I attend every meeting of the local chapter, I am a volunteer tutor for the school... " He brings his hands to his face and lets out a loud sigh.
+"I j-just, I. I don't know what else they want me to do.
+Security's where we put the nut jobs, it's always been that way."

-"Don't lie, Albert."
-Leitzka says.
-"It's not every single Party meeting."
+"It's not every single meeting."
+Nadine says lightly, with a chuckle.
+"You're missing the Women's League ones for sure."

-"Well, neither does 's husband.
+Hassel laughs.
+"Ah~!
+That being the case I can assure you, neither does Laurie's husband.
 No, no, h-he-he gets his things the old fashioned way, from a cousin of someone up in Border Troops high command.
 It's all the same everywhere, all the time.
-Some Party we got, eh."
-Hassel, says.
+Some Party we got, eh?" <- Subversive attitude against the State apparatus detected.

+"By the will of the people... and all that."
+Leitzka agrees, barely loud enough for you to make out.

 Leitzka mouths something that is not visible to the camera, nor loud enough to make out.

 "Let's watch some television, Nadine.
 Ok?"
 Hassel says as you observe him reach out to Leitzka's shoulder, she responds leaning into him.

 You observe both of them sit on the sofa and turn on the television set.
 They watch television in silence for the following two hours, without much to note or observe.
+The broadcast they watched was state-produced, a variety show with singers and artists.

 You observe Hassel break the silence.
-"I wish you'd tell me what's the rush in getting an exit visa.
+"I wish you'd tell me what's the rush.
 I know it's important, but these things th-the-they take time."

-"I hope you're not one of those tattletale stooges in the Party who tell on every Dick and Jane in hopes to get a promotion.
-You're in too deep for that.
+"I hope you're not one of those tattletale stooges.
 I just want to leave in the same train you do."

-You observe that after this conversation, Hassel does not say a word.
-Neither does Leitzka.
+After this conversation, Hassel only reacts to the program in short sentences.
+Leitzka, however, remains silent.
 They both retire to their rooms, with no further activity of note.

 #### Day 2